aranganath24/IBS_CRDDS_R_crashcourse/README.md

-This repository contains materials associated with a 5-day workshop series hosted by the Center for Research Data and Digital Scholarship and the Institute for Behavioral Studies at the University of Colorado Boulder.
+This repository contains materials associated with a 5-day workshop series hosted by the Center for Research Data and Digital Scholarship and the Institute for Behavioral Studies at the University of Colorado Boulder, during the week of 1/27/2025.

 The individual lesson plans can be accessed through the following links: